-Water and soil instructions
+Water and soil needs

 If the leaves start to shrivel or turn brown, that’s a sign you need to water more often, but if the leaves feel too squishy, that’s a sign of overwatering.
 Also keep in mind that some jade plants are sensitive to tap water because of the salt concentration, so if you notice it’s not doing so well, switch to distilled or filtered water.

+Jade plants are perfect for people living in apartments or small places in the city.
+They don’t grow fast or large, and they are relatively low-maintenance.
 Pick a good, sunny place to keep your jade plant, like a south-facing window.
 They also prefer dry, arid environments, so avoid keeping it in the bathroom or kitchen where humidity is higher.